pusayliu/GettingCleaningData/README.md

    (2) Removing the duplicated words 'Body'

 7. Group the data set by columnes of activity and subject, and calculate the mean in each group.
-8. Export the csv file.
+8. Export the txt file.